Skin Cancer Syracuse

-Although skin cancer is associated with accumulated sun damage and fair skin, it can occur is sun-protected areas in people who are compulsive users of sun-screen.
+Although skin cancer is associated with accumulated sun damage and fair skin, it can occur in sun-protected areas in people who are compulsive users of sun-screen.
 Because it takes long training to reliably identify skin cancers, you should avoid self-diagnosis.
 Instead, you should periodically examine your skin.
 Any spots or bumps that have changed should be seen by your doctor.
-As you approach your late 30’s and early 40’s, you should consider an annual skin exam, especially if you have a history of sun burns.
-If you have a history of sun burn with blisters, you are at an even higher risk of cancer, including melanoma.
+As you approach your late 30s and early 40s, you should consider an annual skin exam, especially if you have a history of sunburns.
+If you have a history of sunburn with blisters, you are at an even higher risk of cancer, including melanoma.

 Basal Cell Cancer (BCC)

-The most common skin cancer, basal cell cancers can vary from a scaly patch to an open sore, or often as a pearly nodule.
+The most common skin cancer, basal cell cancer can vary from a scaly patch to an open sore, or often as a pearly nodule.
 Except for a rare genetic syndrome, these cancers do not metastasize.
-Most do not grow quickly, but they can invade in to deeper tissue.
+Most do not grow quickly, but they can invade deeper tissue.
 Surgery is the treatment of choice for most BCC’s.
-Tissue removed is sent to the lab both to confirm diagnosis and to confirm all the tumor was removed.
-For BCC’s in sensitive areas, frozen section may be used, where the lab confirms clear margins at the time of surgery.
-MOHS chemosurgery is variation of confirming clear borders at the time of surgery.
-In rare occasions, due to technical issues of frozen section vs permanent section, there are times where the frozen section is negative, but the permanent section is positive, showing a need for more surgery of very close monitoring.
-MOHS usually does not include permanent section examination.
+Tissue removed is sent to the lab both to confirm a diagnosis and to confirm all the tumor was removed.
+For BCC’s in sensitive areas, a frozen section may be used, where the lab confirms clear margins at the time of surgery.
+MOHS chemosurgery is a variation of confirming clear borders at the time of surgery.
+In rare occasions, due to technical issues of frozen section vs permanent section, there are times when the frozen section is negative, but the permanent section is positive, showing a need for more surgery of very close monitoring.
+MOHS usually does not include permanent section examinations.

 Squamous Cell Cancer (SCC)